 It is likely that you will be taking out a new mortgage to fund the purchase of your new home.
 You will want to look at your lending options and see what your interest rates are likely to be.

 Even if you are not sure if you are ready to buy a new home, you may want to get pre-approved for a home loan.
-This will give you a clearer picture of current interest rates, and it will also show you what lenders are willing to offer you.
+This will give you a clearer picture of current interest rates and show you what lenders are willing to offer you.
 You can also read here for more tips and suggestions.

 Consider All Your Options

 Selling your current home is not the only option that you have.
-You also have the option of renting out the property you live in now.
+You can also rent out the property you live in now.
 Whether this is a viable option for you will vary based on the rental market in your area.
-You will also have to consult with a lender make sure your debt to income ratio is low enough to be able to keep and rent your current home get another mortgage for a new property.
+You will also have to consult with a lender to make sure your debt-to-income ratio is low enough to be able to keep and rent your current home and get another mortgage for a new property.